-Before and After-School Youth Development programs have a consistent daily schedule for all children in the program.
+Before- and After-School Youth Development programs have a consistent daily schedule for all children in the program.
 This schedule includes a healthy snack, homework time, physical activity and the opportunity for enrichment programming for every child.
 Parents will be emailed a copy of the daily schedule every month with the monthly newsletter.
 Hard copies will also be available at the sign-out table for parents to see.
+Parents are welcome to visit and be admitted into the YMCA site during YMCA hours of operation; please schedule an appointment.